 Through this commitment all Australian schools, including Independent schools, are working towards common goals in education and to the achievement of performance measures, including testing for and reporting against literacy and numeracy benchmarks.

-All Independent schools are engaged in the implementation of the Australian Curriculum developed under the auspices of the Australian Curriculum, Assessment and Reporting Authority (ACARA) and participate in national student assessments such as national literacy and numeracy tests (NAPLAN), and provide data for the My School website managed by ACARA.
-Schools and systems also provide the data required for the National Schools Statistics Collection which informs both the Schools, Australia publication produced by the Australian Bureau of Statistics (ABS) and the National Report on Schooling in Australia produced by ACARA.
+All Independent schools are engaged in the implementation of the Australian Curriculum developed under the auspices of the Australian Curriculum, Assessment and Reporting Authority (ACARA) and participate in national student assessments such as national literacy and numeracy tests (NAPLAN).

 A balance between accountability and autonomy

 Autonomy enables Independent schools to respond effectively and creatively to the needs of the students and communities they serve.
-Through self-regulatory mechanisms and comprehensive regulatory and accountability regimes, a strong system of accountability for government funding is in place.Back to top
+Through self-regulation and comprehensive regulatory and accountability regimes, there is a strong system of accountability for in place for Independent schools.Back to top